Epic Movie Parent Guide

 Equally disparaging are the negative depictions of women.
 With Carmen Elektra demoting herself to play a knockoff of the X-Men’s near-naked Mystique, and many other women being portrayed as toys for men, young audiences are at risk of learning new methods to humiliate and demean.
 And for me, that’s no laughing matter.

 Starring Kal Penn, Adam Campbell, Jennifer Coolidge.
 Running time: 86 minutes.
 Theatrical release January 25, 2007.
 Updated May 4, 2009

+Why is Epic Movie rated PG-13?
 Epic Movie is rated PG-13 by the MPAA for crude and sexual humor, language and some comic violence.

 This film contains ample content from all areas.
 Sexual topics are frequently depicted, both verbally and on screen.
 Although there is no overt nudity, a half naked male posterior is seen.
 Violent acts (such as a stabbing) are played out for comedic effect.
 No consequences for loss of life or injury are shown.
 Drunkenness and profanities are also included.
 Many scenes may be interpreted as demeaning to Christians, women, homosexuals and people of color.

 When does comedy cross the fine line between making light of a serious situation (or movie) and ridiculing?
 Do you feel anything can be justified in an effort to make people laugh?

 The most recent home video release of Epic Movie movie is May 22, 2007.
 Here are some details…